-The "Good Alternative" rank for Maryland (dredge and tong), North Carolina (both dredge and tong), Virginia (dredge and rakes), and Rhode Island (rakes) oysters is driven by low scores for Criterion 1 but top scores in C2 (all gears) and C4 (for rakes and tongs).
+The "Good Alternative" rank for Rhode Island (rakes) oysters is driven by low scores for Criterion 1 but top scores in C2 (all gears) and C4 (for rakes and tongs).

 The "Good Alternative" rank for South Carolina oysters (dredge and tong) is driven by moderate scores for Criteria 1, 3, and 4.